 Belong here, at unsw

 Finding a new home is hard.
-It’s an emotional decision and a little traumatic.
-Just imagine how much harder it is to make decisions when you’re moving out of home to go to uni.
-Some students come from overseas, some from interstate and some from regional and rural areas; for them it’s hard to figure out where to live.
+It’s emotional, material to your day-to-day life and just a little traumatic.
+Imagine how much harder it is to make decisions when you’re moving out of home to go to uni.
+Some students come from overseas, some from interstate and some from regional and rural areas.
+For them it’s particularly hard to figure out where to live.

 For the first time ever, UNSW found that they had empty beds in their on-campus accommodation.
 But why?
 After some interviews and surveys we figured out that students craved an understanding of the culture and inner-workings of the colleges and apartments.
 It wasn’t enough to read a description on the uni’s website.
-The students who were surest about their accommodation were those who already had an insight: an older sibling had attended, a friend from high school made a recommendation, or they’d message someone they found on Facebook for their perspective.
+The students who were surest about their accommodation were those who already had an insight: an older sibling had attended, a friend from high school made a recommendation, or they’d messaged an older student they found on Facebook.

-I concepted a ‘life in a semester’ video that energised this insight.
-Even in this pre-Tik Tok period, we could see that this was a generation and audience that relished candour and rawness.
-Unlike people of my generation who prefer to curate and qualify their social media, there’s more of a turn towards the ‘Stories’ side of life rather than being a slave to the grid.
+Along with my creative team, we came up with a ‘life in a semester’ video.
+Even in this pre-Tik Tok period (if you can remember it…) we could see that this was a generation and audience that relished candour and an unscripted perspective.
+Unlike people of my generation who prefer to curate and qualify their social media, there’s more of a turn towards the ‘Stories’ side of life, rather than being a slave to the grid.

 The campaign returned a 14x ROI and reached 150% of its click targets.